 Phase 1 was carried out with the support of the James Whale Fund for Kidney Cancer, amalgamated and re-branded in 2016 as Kidney Cancer UK, with the funds ring fenced and protected for a specific research project, Jon rode 7493 miles around the coast of mainland Britain from June to the end of September.
 He toured around England, Wales and Scotland, to show the world he will not be beaten and that he is: ‘Facing Up 2 Kidney Cancer’.

-We have updated all our details on how to donate so that the money collected in Phase 2 goes directly to the research project’s bank account.
+Here are our details on how to donate so that the money collected in Phase 2 goes directly to the research project’s bank account.

 Jon says of his ride: “I’m on an incredible journey, a true once in a lifetime experience, and we’ve still got two stages to go!
 I have met many, many wonderful people who have supported me, and Sarah, across the ride with sponsorship, accommodation, riding with me, and of course with their invaluable donations and subsequent fundraising ventures.
 It’s essential that awareness of early detection of kidney cancer is brought to everyone’s attention and I am trying my very best to spread the word to everyone in the UK!
 The fact is: YOU could be next!
 If you feel symptoms like a lump in your side, show blood in your pee, have consistent back ache, lethargy or fatigue that doesn’t lift, please get it checked – it really could make the difference between life and death.”